rakia/multi-edit-table-app/README.md

 # MultiEditTableApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.6.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli)

 ## Development server